Back to guidesFuneral costs and pricing

 What is the cheapest funeral in Victoria?

 Direct cremation from Bereavement Assistance at $990 (charitable, means-tested).
-The cheapest commercial option is Value Cremations at $1,495.
+The cheapest commercial option in our data is Fixed Price Cremations at $1,995.

 Why is VIC the most expensive state?